 We’re also launching a feature to return the log probabilities for the most likely output tokens generated by GPT-4 Turbo and GPT-3.5 Turbo in the next few weeks, which will be useful for building features such as autocomplete in a search experience.

 In addition to GPT-4 Turbo, we are also releasing a new version of GPT-3.5 Turbo that supports a 16K context window by default.
 The new 3.5 Turbo supports improved instruction following, JSON mode, and parallel function calling.
 For instance, our internal evals show a 38% improvement on format following tasks such as generating JSON, XML and YAML.
 Developers can access this new model by calling

-gpt-3.5-turbo name will automatically be upgraded to the new model on December 11.
+gpt-3.5-turbo-1106 in the API.
 Older models will continue to be accessible by passing

 gpt-3.5-turbo-0613 in the API until June 13, 2024.
 Learn more.